lampovachan/Email-Sender/README.md

 .\bin\windows\kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic NewTopic --from-beginning
 ```

-Start producer and consumer projects.
-Enter app for API testing (such as Postman) and send POST query with body which contains mail to this adress:
+Start both producer and consumer projects.
+Enter app for API testing (such as Postman) and send POST query with body, which contains mail, to this adress:
 ```
 localhost:8081/publish
 ```